 Dr. Scott Woitaszewski (he/him/his) joined the school psychology faculty in 2002, following a year of teaching in the psychology department at St. Olaf College and experience as a practicing school psychologist in Minnesota.
 He received his B.A. from Gustavus Adolphus College and his M.A. and Ph.D. from Ball State University in Indiana.
-Dr. Woitaszewski has been the School Psychology Program Director since 2007 and was named Department Chair of Counseling & School Psychology in 2022.
-Additionally, he teaches coursework on behavioral assessment, cognitive assessment, program evaluation, crisis prevention and intervention, research and program evaluation, and he supervises interns in the field.
+Dr. Woitaszewski has been the School Psychology Program Director since 2007.
+Additionally, he teaches coursework on behavioral assessment, cognitive assessment, program evaluation, school safety and crisis response and he supervises interns in the field.
 Dr. Woitaszewski's scholarly interests include the study of school crisis prevention and intervention, educator collaboration, and intervention best practices in schools.
-He was named the outstanding faculty member of the College of Education and Professional Studies in 2007.
+His service includes being a member and chair of the National Association of School Psychologist's School Safety committee (SSCRC).

 Dr. Todd Savage (he/him/his) joined the school psychology faculty in 2008, after serving as an assistant professor and director of training in the school psychology program at New Mexico State University.
 He earned his B.A. from the University of Minnesota and his M.S. and Ph.D. from the University of Kentucky.
 Dr. Savage's scholarly interests include culturally responsive education, social justice issues, cooperative learning, and lesbian, gay, bisexual, and transgender issues.
-Dr. Savage teaches courses covering an introduction to school psychology; diversity, social, and cultural issues; school crisis prevention and intervention, and practicum seminars and supervision.
-He also co-teaches an introductory course in lesbian, gay, bisexual, and transgender issues at the undergraduate level.
-Dr. Savage was named the outstanding faculty member of the College of Education and Professional Studies at UW-RF in 2009.
-He served as president of the National Association of School Psychologists during the 2015-16 academic year.
+Dr. Savage teaches courses covering an introduction to school psychology; diversity, social, and cultural issues; school safety and crisis intervention, and practicum and internship supervision.
+Dr. Savage was named the outstanding faculty member of the College of

+Education and Professional Studies at UW-RF in 2009.
+He served as president of the National Association of School Psychologists (NASP) during the 2015-16 academic year and continues to serve in a variety of capacities in NASP.

 Dr. Alexis Sanchez (they/them) joined the UWRF School Psychology Program in 2024.
 They obtained a Ph.D. in School Psychology from the University of South Florida, with an area of emphasis in advocacy, policy, social justice, and school mental health.
 Dr. Sanchez has experience collaborating with educators, families, community centers, and interdisciplinary clinics to provide school psychological services and supports to all students.
 To bridge the research to practice gap, they have also led multiple research projects to provide direct and indirect psychological services to improve student academic, social emotional and behavioral success.
-Dr. Sanchez has worked with K-8 students across various settings, including disabled students, students in the gifted program, and minoritized students, including racial/ethnic minoritized students and LGBTQ+ students.
+Dr. Sanchez has worked with K-8 students across various settings, including disabled students, students in gifted programs, and minoritized students, including racial/ethnic minoritized students and LGBTQ+ students.
+At UWRF, they have taught courses on introductory school psychology, school consultation, mental health, advanced school interventions, research, and practicum.